 Founded in 1980 by husband and wife team David and Sybil Yurman, their eponymous New York-based brand (featured image, top) sets out to create “wearable pieces of art”.
 Each piece is designed and sketched by David, with the company then sourcing the finest precious metals and rare gemstones and using some of the world’s best craftspeople to create the end product.
 A highlight from the current collection is the 6mm link chain in black titanium, which offers a subtle yet distinctive difference against its sterling silver counterparts.

-Tateossian is a breath of fresh air in the jewellery world, partly because of its emphasis on male orientated items.
+Tateossian is a breath of fresh air in the jewellery world, partly because of its emphasis on male-centric items.
 They’re also innovative, offering pieces that mix classic materials like gold and diamonds with the unconventional, such as meteorite and copper nuggets.
-Their oxidised sterling silver fossil necklace is inspired by nature and palaeontology and would make an excellent talking point.
+Their sterling silver anchor necklace is a stylish, contemporary take on a design that can often feel a little costume-y.

 With pieces meticulously designed in their London Bridge studio, Alex Orso is a modern British brand that concentrates on the understated and minimal.
 The label’s use of brass is also inspired.
 Our pick is their simple, cleanly finished gold oval pendant: cast in solid sterling silver and plated in 22kt gold, its high polish is sure to get you noticed.

 Another jewellery brand created solely for the gent, don’t be misled by the name (which suggests Nordic heavy metal) – Northskull’s wears are sleek, simple and at an extremely attractive price point.
 Dog tags and skulls feature heavily in collections, but there’s also interesting shapes and symbolism.
-Our pick is their Layers Necklace, available in a nice aged silver that gives this piece a lived in feel from the start.
+Our pick is their Layers Necklace, available in sterling silver and part of the brand’s permanent collection.